-We’ve all have been exposed, one time or another, for decades the great marketing slogan by Dee Beers “Diamonds are forever”.
+Most people have heard the great decades old marketing slogan by De Beers “Diamonds Are Forever”.
 Well, ironically to their displeasure, lab grown diamond’s beauty will last forever too.
 The reason is due to both having the same exact chemical composition, as both are made of the purest carbon.
-The only real difference being is that one comes to the surface, and consequently to the customers fingers, from being torn out of the ground, inflicting massive trauma to the earth and its inhabitants along the way, and the other comes cleanly from incredibly high-tech laboratories through the use of advanced material science and physics.
+The only real difference being is that one comes to the Earth's surface and then gets torn out of the ground, inflicting massive trauma to the earth and its inhabitants along the way.
+The other comes cleanly from incredibly high-tech laboratories through the use of advanced material science and physics.

 The colour in lab grown diamonds will stay the same forever, a claim fully backed by science.
 However, the hatred, and especially, fear from the mined diamond industry towards lab grown diamonds gave birth to a few fake and misleading articles making the rounds, spreading false statements such as: “lab grown diamonds change in colour” and the likes.
 They are simply false claims, and nothing more than malicious statements made desperately against the new emerging industry.